List of protected areas of Cameroon: History

 Cameroon's first protected area in the northern part of the country was established in 1932 by the colonial administration of French Cameroon.
 The first forest reserve created was the Mozogo Gokoro Reserve on 12 June 1932 and the second in the same year was the Benue Reserve on 19 November 1932.
 The third reserve, the Waza Reserve was established on 24 March 1934, initially covering an area of 155000 ha which was extended in 1935 to cover 165000 ha; this is one of the most popular reserves in the country.

 Cameroon became independent in 1960, and the national government retained the country's system of protected areas, and designated new ones.
 Until 1975, there were 9 protected areas with greater focus on the north than the south.
 Following the Earth Summit of Rio de Janeiro in Brazil in 1992, the number of protected areas increased substantially and were well distributed covering all the ten provinces of the country in widely differing topographic, climatic, hydrological and biological conditions.
 There are 20 protected reserves which include national parks, zoos, forest reserves and sanctuaries.

-The historical record of creation of various national parks/reserves (the figures in parenthesis indicate first date of establishment as a reserve and the second date indicates conversion into the park) are:
+The historical record of creation of various national parks/reserves (the figures in parentheses indicate first date of establishment as a reserve and the second date indicates conversion into the park) are: